-Even though a child is more likely to be injured riding in a passenger vehicle versus a school bus, there are still incidences when bus drivers are negligent in their duty to provide safe transportation for their precious cargo.
+Even though a child is more likely to be injured riding in a passenger car versus a school bus, there are still incidences when bus drivers are negligent in providing safe transportation for their precious cargo.

-If you have questions about the legal rights related to your child's injuries under Illinois law, we invite you to contact our law office for a free case review.Bus Driver Negligence Resulting In Injuries To Students
+If you have questions about the legal rights related to your child's severe injuries under Illinois law, our law firm invites you to contact our law firms at (888) 424-5757 for a free legal consultation.

 - Striking a fixed object

-- Person falling from the vehicle
+- A person falling from the vehicle

 - Vehicle overturning